HectorRguez/autoMask/README.md

 # autoMask
 This repository provides an automatic tool to design photolithography masks in a *.cif* format for the fabrication of Microelectrode Arrays (MEAs).
-Furthermore, it provides a complete lightweight framework for *.cif* file visualization and generation.
+Furthermore, it provides a complete framework for *.cif* file visualization and generation.

 <div align="center">
     <img src="https://github.com/hector/autoMask/main/docs/mask_example.png" width="400">